zdharma-continuum/zinit/README.md

-zstatus                  - overall Zplugin status times                    - statistics on plugin loading times load {plugin-name}       - load plugin, can also receive absolute local path light {plugin-name}      - light plugin load, without reporting unload {plugin-name}     - unload plugin snippet [-f] [--command] {url} - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) update {plugin-name}     - Git update plugin (or all plugins and snippets if --all passed) status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory create {plugin-name}     - create plugin (also together with Github repository) edit {plugin-name}       - edit plugin's file with $EDITOR glance {plugin-name}     - look at plugin's source (pygmentize, {,source-}highlight) stress {plugin-name}     - test plugin for compatibility with set of options changes {plugin-name}    - view plugin's git log recently [time-spec]     - show plugins that changed recently, argument is e.g. 1 month 2 days
+zstatus                  - overall Zplugin status times                    - statistics on plugin loading times load {plugin-name}       - load plugin, can also receive absolute local path light {plugin-name}      - light plugin load, without reporting (faster) unload {plugin-name}     - unload plugin (needs reporting) snippet [-f] [--command] {url} - source (or add to PATH with --command) local or remote file (-f: force - don't use cache) update {plugin-name}     - Git update plugin (or all plugins and snippets if --all passed) status {plugin-name}     - Git status for plugin (or all plugins if --all passed) report {plugin-name}     - show plugin's report (or all plugins' if --all passed) loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory (does completion on TAB) create {plugin-name}     - create plugin (also together with Github repository) edit {plugin-name}       - edit plugin's file with $EDITOR glance {plugin-name}     - look at plugin's source (pygmentize, highlight, GNU source-highlight) stress {plugin-name}     - test plugin for compatibility with set of options changes {plugin-name}    - view plugin's git log recently [time-spec]     - show plugins that changed recently, argument is e.g. 1 month 2 days